Ceazor/SheepCoin/README.md

 🐑🐑🐑🐑🐑🐑🐑🐑🐑🐑🐑🐑🐑🐑🐑🐑🐑🐑🐑🐑

-This is a novel MemeCoin project
+This is a novel GameCoin project

-Its basic premise is that the transfer function is restricted by the token holder count.
+Its basic premise is that sheep left idle will be targets for the hungry wolves.

-🐑HerdSize = 1 then 1 token can transfer

-🐑🐑HerdSize = 2 then 2 tokens can transfer

-Herdsize is a measurement of wallets and not token supply

-This will stop early buyers from buying up huge allocations. and also help to restrict wallets from emptying out all their tokens.
+🐑🐺🍖

 💻💻💻